adah1972/libunibreak/README.md

         cd src
         nmake -f Makefile.msvc

    to build the static library.
-By default the debug release is built.
+By default the debug version is built.
    To build the release version

         nmake -f Makefile.msvc CFG="libunibreak - Win32 Release"